hashicorp/terraform-provider-aws/website/docs/r/route53_hosted_zone_dnssec.html.markdown

 !> **WARNING:** If you disable DNSSEC signing for your hosted zone before the DNS changes have propagated, your domain could become unavailable on the internet.
 When you remove the DS records, you must wait until the longest TTL for the DS records that you remove has expired before you complete the step to disable DNSSEC signing.
 Please refer to the [Route 53 Developer Guide - Disable DNSSEC](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/dns-configuring-dnssec-disable.html) for a detailed breakdown on the steps required to disable DNSSEC safely for a hosted zone.

- The aws_iam_policy_attachment resource creates **exclusive** attachments of IAM policies.
-Across the entire AWS account, all of the users/roles/groups to which a single policy is attached must be declared by a single aws_iam_policy_attachment resource.
-This means that even any users/roles/groups that have the attached policy via any other mechanism (including other Terraform resources) will have that attached policy revoked by this resource.
-Consider `aws_iam_role_policy_attachment`, `aws_iam_user_policy_attachment`, or `aws_iam_group_policy_attachment` instead.
-These resources do not enforce exclusive attachment of an IAM policy.

 ## Example Usage

 ```terraform